 Second, focus on finding ways to save money on the things you already do.
 Look for coupons and deals for your area.
 Do not pay full price for something and check at a few different stores before you buy something.
 Save money by eating in or joining a club store to get better deals on food and other household items.

 Smartphones make it easy to price shop once you find something to make sure you are getting the best price on it.

 Stop Using Credit Cards

-An emergency fund can help you stop using them because you will have money to cover the unexpected expenses.
-Your budget should also help since you will be planning for your expenses before they happen.
+An emergency fund can help you stop using them because you will have money to cover the unexpected expenses rather than falling back on your credit cards.

 Get Out of Debt